Stable marriage and roommates problems with restricted edges: complexity and approximability: Introduction

 Note that simply deleting forbidden edges or fixing forced edges and searching for a stable matching on the remaining instance does not solve the problem of finding a stable matching with restricted edges.
 Deleted edges (corresponding to forbidden edges, or those adjacent to forced edges) can block that matching.
 Therefore, to meet both requirements on restricted edges and stability, more sophisticated methods are needed.

 The attention of the community was drawn very early to the characterization of stable matchings that must contain a prescribed set of edges.
 In the seminal book of Knuth~\cite{Knu76}, forced edges first appeared under the term \emph{arranged marriages}.
-Knuth presented an algorithm that finds a stable matching with a given set of forced edges or reports that none exists.
+Knuth presented an algorithm that finds a stable matching with a given set of forced edges or reports that none exists, given an instance of {\sc sm}.
 This method runs in $O(n^2)$ time, where $n$ denotes the number of vertices in the graph.
-Gusfield and Irving~\cite{GI89} provided an algorithm based on rotations that terminates in $O(|Q|^2)$ time, following $O(n^4)$ pre-processing time, where $Q$ is the set of forced edges.
+Gusfield and Irving~\cite{GI89} provided an algorithm for {\sc sm} based on rotations that terminates in $O(|Q|^2)$ time, following $O(n^4)$ pre-processing time, where $Q$ is the set of forced edges.
 This latter method is favoured over Knuth's if multiple forced sets of small cardinality are proposed.

 Forbidden edges appeared only in~2003 in the literature, and were first studied by Dias et al.~\cite{DFFS03}.
 In their paper, complete bipartite graphs were considered, but the methods can easily be extended to incomplete preference lists.
 Their main result was the following (in the following theorem, and henceforth, $m$ is the total number of edges in the graph).